TheLastCylon/ecosystem/documentation/examples/dice_roller/server.md

 The endpoint itself does nothing more than:
 1. Accept a request of type `RollRequestDto`
 2. On a route key named `dice_roller.roll`
 3. Then generates a random selection from a list.
-The list itself is just a collection of integers, the amount of them being determined by the value of `request.sides`, and then places the result in a response of type `RollResponseDto`
+The list itself is just a collection of integers, the amount of them being determined by the value of `dto.sides`, and then places the result in a response of type `RollResponseDto`

-So yea, we roll a die, having sides equal to the number specified by the value of `request.sides`.
+So yea, we roll a die, having sides equal to the number specified by the value of `dto.sides`.

 The only thing really worthy of note here, is the route key: `dice_roller.roll`.